Concordium/concordium.github.io/source/mainnet/docs/network/nodes/run-node.rst

 .. _run-a-node:

 ======================
-Run a node with Docker
+Run a node in Docker
 ======================

 In this guide, you learn how to run a node on your Linux computer that